mwrichmond/mdb-gcp-agentic-ai-workshop/lab-3/LAB-3.md

 localhost.
 At this point the MongoDB MCP Server has successfully authenticated to an Atlas cluster and all of the available MongoDB commands have been registered as tools with the LLM.

 The process sits idle until it is actually invoked by the LLM.
-It is a stateful session if you will so it remains available for use at any turn in the agent:user interaction cycle.
+It is stateful session so it remains available for use at any turn in the agent:user interaction cycle.

 When the adk web process terminates (usually via a CTRL-C) the ADK backend will gracefully terminate the node process on localhost.